Mehechiger/DailyJobMatchMod/NewReadme.md

 ## 📤 Output Format

-The scoring node requires the LLM to:
+For my personalised agent, the scoring node requires the LLM to:

 - Read your entire CV
 - Read the job description